frabas/DISPLACE_GUI/docs/Building-cmake.md

 $ cmake -DCMAKE_PREFIX_PATH=/opt/Qt/5.10.1/gcc_64/lib/cmake/
 ```

-In Windows, from the GUI, create a variable in the cache and put the path.
+In Windows, from the GUI, create a variable in the cache and put the path (see next section).

 ### Windows compilation: inform the IDE for where to find CMake and the DISPLACE SDK